DETAILED ACTION

 It is known to monitor various types of vehicles.
 For example, Bernstein teaches a system that monitors a lift device (see at least Figure 1, item 12 | [0019-0022] note the connectivity module (12) monitors at least the battery of a car, truck or tractor, which utilize implements such as a mower deck, front end loader, backhoe, pallet fork, etc. | [0031] note the indication can be electronic, visual, audible, etc.).

-Regarding claim 18, Brusco in view of Bernstein teach wherein the indicator is a lighting device, and wherein providing the indication representing the status of the component of the lift device includes providing at least one of the lighting device in a solid on state, a solid off state, a flashing state, or a strobe state (see at least [0016-0017] of Brusco, note solid on and flashing states).
+Regarding claim 18, Brusco in view of Bernstein and Brinkman teach wherein the indicator is a lighting device, and wherein providing the indication representing the status of the component of the lift device includes providing at least one of the lighting device in a solid on state, a solid off state, a flashing state, or a strobe state (see at least [0016-0017] of Brusco, note solid on and flashing states).

-Regarding claim 19, Brusco in view of Bernstein teach wherein providing the lighting device in the solid on state indicates the status of a battery of the lift device is fully charged (see at least [0016] of Brusco, note blue emitted light can indicate a 100% power level of a battery).
+Regarding claim 19, Brusco in view of Bernstein and Brinkman teach wherein providing the lighting device in the solid on state indicates the status of a battery of the lift device is fully charged (see at least [0016] of Brusco, note blue emitted light can indicate a 100% power level of a battery).

-Regarding claim 20, Brusco in view of Bernstein teach wherein comparing the received measure and the threshold measure associated with the attribute of the component of the lift device includes determining at least one of a fuel level of the lift device, a battery power level of the lift device, an ignition status of the lift device, or an operation status of the lift device (see at least [0016] of Brusco, note red, orange, green or blue emitted light indicates a battery power level).
+Regarding claim 20, Brusco in view of Bernstein and Brinkman teach wherein comparing the received measure and the threshold measure associated with the attribute of the component of the lift device includes determining at least one of a fuel level of the lift device, a battery power level of the lift device, an ignition status of the lift device, or an operation status of the lift device (see at least [0016] of Brusco, note red, orange, green or blue emitted light indicates a battery power level).

 Conclusion